This blog may contain affiliate links. Read our disclosure policy for more info.

-This turtle actually had a bag wrapped around her neck and was struggling to breathe.
+This turtle had a bag wrapped around her neck and was struggling to breathe.
 So, we jumped into the water and brought the turtle to the boat.
 We then cut the bag from around her neck before releasing her back into the wild.

 This tour was one of the best things I did in Puerto Escondido and Mexico in general.
 I really enjoyed watching without interacting or disturbing the dolphins (and helping this turtle was my good deed for the day!)

-5. Celebrate Dia de Muertos (Day of the Dead)
+6. Celebrate Dia de Muertos

-Day of the Dead is quickly becoming one of the most famous celebrations in Mexico.
-All around the country, Dia de los Muertos is celebrated, but with that said, there are a few places that are better than others for tourists.
+Day of the Dead, or Dia de Los Muertos, is quickly becoming one of the most famous celebrations in Mexico.
+All around the country, Dia de Los Muertos is celebrated, but a few places are better than others for tourists.

 One of the best tours to do in Oaxaca during Day of the Dead is a graveyard tour.
 These tours take you to local graveyards to see and get involved with the celebration of the dead.

-6. Enjoy an authentic Mexican cooking class
+9. Enjoy an authentic Mexican cooking class

 Some include mezcal or tequila tastings and others include trips to the market to buy fresh food.
 It all depends on the experience you want!
 Some best-rated tours from all around Mexico are: